princexoleo/python-learning/README.md

 # python-learning
-Basic python learning
-python from A to Z
+Basic python learning  from A to Z